Podcast Launch Program FAQ Page

 One is through promoting other peoples products/services through sponsorships or affiliate arrangements.
 This is very common among podcasters and an easy form of extra revenue if you’re open to featuring advertisers on your show.

-The second, and generally the far more profitable option is to use podcasting as a marketing tool to expand your audience, build a strong relationship with listeners and share your OWN products or services as the next step for your listeners to achieve the result they want.
+The second, and generally the far more profitable option that we focus on with clients is to use podcasting as a marketing tool to expand your audience, build a strong relationship with listeners and share your OWN products or services as the next step for your listeners to achieve the result they want.

 This is done very effectively by our clients to consistently generate hot leads that know, like and trust them.
 From coaching and consulting programs to booking high profile speaking gigs and selling courses, SAAS products or premium services, podcasting is very effective for amassing a trusting, educated and hungry audience.